DefinitionThe rate of stroke deaths (ICD-10 codes I60-I69 as the underlying cause of death) per 100,000 population.

-NumeratorThe number of deaths due to stroke (ICD-10 codes I60-I69) among Utah or U.S. residents for a calendar year.
+NumeratorThe number of deaths due to stroke (ICD-10 codes I60-I69 as the underlying cause of death) in a calendar year.

 DenominatorTotal midyear resident population for the same calendar year.